Army Carpentry and Masonry Specialist - MOS 12W

 Army

-Army Carpentry and Masonry Specialists (MOS 12W) deal with general construction, as the name implies.
+Army Carpentry and Masonry Specialists (MOS 12W) support construction and infrastructure projects for the U.S. Army.

 army mos 12w